 Understanding your YouTube analytics is the first to step to creating content that drives views and subscriber growth.
 In this episode of TubeTalk we discuss Audience Retention, how to end your video, and why buying views is a really, really terrible idea.

 Many YouTubers have had that one successful video that has outperformed all others, and a deep-dive into your analytics can uncover the secrets to your most-viewed content.
-In this episode of TubeTalk, we show you what metrics to look out for, what you should be focusing on, and how you can replicate success across your channel.
+In this episode of TubeTalk, the YouTuber podcast, we show you what metrics to look out for, what you should be focusing on, and how you can replicate success across your channel.

 We’re joined by Dane Golden, CEO of HEY.com, and he’s all about helping businesses get more value from their video marketing efforts.
 Dane is the founder of the TubeTalk podcast, and he's also been a vidIQ user since Day 1.
 He’s also a proud vidIQ affiliate!
 Click on the link above or download the TubeTalk podcast from the following: